-COVID-19 is causing massive disruptions to our daily lives, and while “we’re all in this together” is helpful in theory, if you live alone or have a health condition that puts you at increased risk, social distancing can be particularly trying.
+COVID-19 continues to cause disruptions to our daily lives.
+It might not seem like “we’re all in this together” anymore.
+Especially if you live alone or have a health condition that puts you at increased risk, social distancing can be particularly trying.

 “We are, by our nature, social creatures who are literally wired to connect with others, and we need that connection in order to help us grow and thrive,” says marriage and family therapist Chad Perman.

 As we roll into the fall months, it’s going to be even more important to take care of your mental and physical health.

 “It’s important that we do our very best to stay socially connected — it can literally help our immune systems function better, as well as ward off the effects of loneliness,” says Perman.
 “To stay connected to our friends, family, and the larger world during this time, it’s important to reach out to others, to participate in online communities or gathering places, and to find new ways to socialize without leaving the house.”

 Thanks to technology, we are never more than a text, screen, or phone call away from others, and it’s vital that we engage with people in whatever ways we can.

 Perman says the first thing we need to do is reach out.
 It’s particularly important for those who find themselves experiencing excessive worry and even panic.
 “Reach out to others.
 Don’t try to be ‘strong’ by going it alone,” says Perman.
 “That often only makes things worse.
 Remember, our brains have been wired over millions of years to value and need a connection with others.”

 “Check in with your friends, family, and loved ones — especially over video, where you can see their face,” says Perman.
 “Create or join virtual communities or activities — many of which have sprung up online organically in the past week — so that you can ‘hang out’ with others and unwind, de-stress, or simply enjoy one another’s company.”